by Christina Anderson

-Animator — Emily Rawson (she/her): Emily is a motion designer specializing in multimedia animation and After Effects.
+Animators — Emily Rawson (she/her) & Suzannah Rowentree (she/her): Emily is a motion designer specializing in multimedia animation and After Effects.
 She is also an emerging independent filmmaker and researcher, studying the legacy of Lotte Reiniger and her innovation amongst independent German artists in the interwar period.

-French Subtitles — Chloé Noble (she/her): Chloé is a French actress and dancer living in Brooklyn.
+French Translation— Chloé Noble (she/her) & Lucie Tiberghien (she/her): Chloé is a French actress and dancer living in Brooklyn.
 She trained in Theater at the Sorbonne University in Paris and at the American Academy of Dramatic Arts in New York.
 She is currently the Director of Education of the artists collective: Artistic Resonance Collective.
 Chloé works as assistant director and as subtitles supervisor for Molière in the Park since June 2020.

 Assistant Stage Manager — Caroline Wilkes (they/them or she/her): Caroline Wilkes is a recent graduate of Lewis & Clark College, where she received her BA in Theatre with a concentration in Design/Technical Theatre.
 She is currently a Stage Management Apprentice at Portland Playhouse.
 Caroline has recently stage managed the Zoom series Shortcuts with PPH and Marie Antoinette by David Adjmi at LC.
 She is so grateful to be able to work on pen/man/ship with these incredible artists!

 Cast and Characters